 The more important question here is, should you care if you alienate straight readers?
 If readers aren’t going to read your book because your protagonist is a homosexual, then you’re better off without them!
 This is the 21st. century.
 You can have a gay protagonist just like I can have a mayonnaise protagonist.

 Dumbledore’s sexual orientation is ambiguous and never directly addressed in the books.
 J. K. Rowling doesn’t bash us over the head with it.
 I think most people never picked up it (despite his robes and all that “wands out” business) until Rowling was asked if Dumbledore had ever been in love after the last book came out.
-(I only made the connection when reading the letters Dumbledore wrote to Grindelwald in the last book.
+(I only made the connection when reading the letters Dumbledore wrote to Grindelwald in the last book, Harry Potter and the Deathly Hallows.
 Those are more incriminating than my secret love letters to mayonnaise!)

 Depending on how pertinent your protagonist’s sexuality is to the story, some readers will pick up on it, others will not.
 If you can, avoid using label words like “gay” entirely (think of the film 28 Days Later, does anyone ever say “zombie?”)
 That’s like trying to write a story about vampires without ever using the word “vampire.”
 This will strengthen your writing.